Uberi/University-Notes/PHIL145/PHIL145.md

 Appealing to authority is a special case of testimony.
 A legitimate authority is an entity with special knowledge in a certain domain - experts, research institutions, etc.

 The same rules for testimony apply for appeals to authority.
 However, faulty appeals to authority are most often due to the last point - claims should not exceed the expertise of the authority.
-For example, claims about the weather from a climate prediction institution. should be accepted, but macroeconomic analyses should not.
+For example, claims about the weather from a climate prediction institution should be accepted, but macroeconomic analyses from that institution should not.

 However, this applies only to testimony given alone - without any additional justification.
-The acceptability of testimony is based on how much we should trust what someone says on their word alone.
+The acceptability of testimony without any other support is based on how much we should trust what someone says on their word alone.
 So even if a non-expert gives a claim, it can still be acceptable if compelling reasons are given.

 # 5/1/14

 If two authorities have conflicting views, it is generally reasonable to accept the claims of the more authoritative one.
 If they are very similar in authority, then it is reasonable to withhold judgement.

-Authority can be determined by the amount of experts who agree, and how credible these people are.
+Authority can be determined by the amount of experts who agree, and how credible these experts are.

 ### Vageness/Ambiguity

 We sometimes reject premises because they are vague or ambiguous.
 In common use this generally means imprecise, but we want a more precise definition.

 **Imprecise** means that the claim is **literally true in a very wide range of cases**.
-For example, "the object is bigger than a breadbox, but smaller than a mountain".
-A lot of objects satisfy this.
+For example, "the object is bigger than a breadbox, but smaller than a mountain" - a lot of objects satisfy this.

 Imprecision often results from imprecise quantifiers like "many", "few", "some", etc.